pololu/nixcrpkgs/README.md

 2. Download this repository to the machine.
 3. In a Terminal window, run the `macos/gen_sdk_package.sh` script from this repository.
-4. After several minutes, the current directory should have a tarball with a name like `MacOSX10.12.sdk.tar.xz` and a size of about 25 MB.
+4. After several minutes, the current directory should have a tarball with a name like `MacOSX12.3.sdk.tar.bz2` and a size of about 100 MB.
 5. Copy the SDK tarball file to the machine where you will be building software, and put it in the `macos` directory.
 6. The nixcrpkgs build recipe for the SDK is hardcoded to look for a file named `MacOSX.sdk.tar.xz`, so rename the tarball to that.
+(Changing the extension is fine.)
 7. Consider keeping a backup of the tarball so you can always rebuild any software you made with it.